vpython/vpython-jupyter/README.md

 and with the camera positioned so that the scene fills the view.
 It also activates mouse interactions to zoom and rotate the camera view.
 This implementation of VPython was begun by John Coady in May 2014.
-Ruth Chabay, Matt Craig, and Bruce Sherwood are assisting in its further development
+Ruth Chabay, Matt Craig, and Bruce Sherwood are assisting in its further development.

 ## Installation